EduardIonescu/todo-app-main/README.md

 -   localStorage
 -   CRUD Operations
--   Drag & Drop
+-   Drag & Drop + Touch events
 -   Filter list items
+-   Some state management

 ### Continued development

-I want to further explore CRUD and using it with databases.
+-   I want to further explore CRUD and using it with databases.
+-   React's state would've helped make the code run smoother and be cleaner.
+So i'm going to learn it soon.
+-   File management / import + export for better reusability and a cleaner project look.

 ### Useful resources